Lithium Battery Transportation

 The transportation of non-rechargeable lithium and rechargeable lithium ion and lithium polymer cells and batteries is regulated in the United States in accordance with Part 49 of the Code of Federal Regulations, (49 CFR Sections 100-185) of the US Hazardous Materials Regulations (HMR).

-49 CFR § 173.185 - Lithium cells and batteries – U.S. regulations.
+Electronic Code of Federal Regulations - 49 CFR § 173.185 - Lithium cells and batteries

 The international transportation of lithium cells and batteries is regulated by the International Civil Aviation Organization (ICAO) Technical Instructions and corresponding International Air Transport Association (IATA) Dangerous Goods Regulations, and the International Maritime Dangerous Goods (IMDG) Code.

-IATA Guidance Document on Transport of Lithium Metal and Lithium Ion Batteries
+Current IATA Guidance Document on Transport of Lithium Metal and Lithium Ion Batteries

 IATA Lithium Battery Packaging Instructions